 Hike on the Top of Tasman Glacier

 Explore the immense beauty of the upper snowfield of the Haupapa/Tasman Glacier, this is where its 23 kilometre journey begins.
-As you fly in to 2200 metres (7200 ft.) aboard either a helicopter or ski plane, marvel at the rock and ice debris transform to glistening white.
+As you fly in to 2200 metres (7200 ft.) aboard your ski plane, marvel at the rock and ice debris transform to glistening white.
 Get ready to explore the glacier by walking, hiking and snowshoeing, you may even see an iceberg in the glacier lake!